jeinselen/VF-BlenderPointArray/README.md

 ### `Array Type` options:
 - `Cubic Grid` creates a cubic array of points
+	- Can be used to create Volume Field (.vf) files for Unity 3D particle effects when paired with Geometry Nodes and the [VF Delivery add-on](https://github.com/jeinselenVF/VF-BlenderDelivery#volume-fields)
 - `Golden Angle` uses the golden angle to create a spiral array of points
 - `Poisson Disc` generates random points within the specified volume while removing any that overlap
-- `Data Import (CSV/NPY)` imports internal or external data sources in CSV or NPY format as sequential point positions
+- `Position Import (CSV/NPY)` imports internal or external data sources in CSV or NPY format as sequential point positions
+- `Volume Field (Unity 3D)` imports external .vf formated 3D textures as a point array with named attributes

 <br/><br/>